 Skillsets Required for Law Field

 Specific skills are required in a person to carry out a job in a good capacity.
 The skills required in a person to practice law efficiently and effectively are: -

-Information Analysis – Taking up a job in the field of law requires a person to deal with an enormous amount of information, every shred of which needs to be properly analyzed and interpreted.
+Information Analysis – Taking up a job in the field of law requires a person to deal with an enormous amount of information, every shred of which needs to be properly analysed and interpreted.

 Research Skills – Research skills are extremely important as the job requires the person to do a lot of research.
-Doing research, the right way, and the correct interpretation of that research are essential to the job.
+Doing research, the right way, and the correct interpretation of that research is essential to the job.

-Self Confidence – The job requires a person to have a convincing attitude even in the worst of situations.
+Self-Confidence – The job requires a person to have a convincing attitude even in the worst of situations.
 This requires a great amount of self-confidence in the person.

 Law Course Curriculum

 A bachelor's degree in law, also known as an LLB, is a three-year programme.
 The law-related degree programme "LLB" was designed to give a basic and advanced curriculum in the subject of law.
 The programme is designed to provide legal professional studies in the subject's mainstream.
 Students learn about the primary stages of a lawsuit, issues of standing and jurisdiction, the impact of earlier adjudication, the function of the jury, and alternatives to formal adjudication.
 Pleadings, discovery, solutions for criminal cases, pre- and post-trial motions, and remedies like injunctions and punitive damages are also covered in this course.

 Browse List of LLB Colleges by States

 Top Law Colleges Accepting CLAT Score